department-of-veterans-affairs/va.gov-team/products/veteran-onboarding/research/research findings.md

 Devices used during study:
-* Desktop: x
+* Desktop: 10
-* Tablet: x
+* Tablet: 0
-* Smart phone: x
+* Smart phone: 0
-* Assistive Technology: x
+* Assistive Technology: 0

 Age:
+* 18-24: 1 (Pilot Study)
-* 25-34: x
+* 25-34: 3
-* 35-44: x
+* 35-44: 1
-* 45-54: x
+* 45-54: 2
 * 55-64: x
-* 65+: x
+* 65+: 3
-* Unknown: x

 Education:
-* High school degree or equivalent: x
+* High school degree or equivalent: 2 with degrees + 1 paricipant who indicated highest education was 11th grade
-* Some college (no degree): x
+* Some college (no degree): 3
-* Associate's degree, trade certificate or vocational training: x
+* Associate's degree, trade certificate or vocational training: 2
-* Bachelor's degree: x
+* Bachelor's degree: 1
-* Master's degree: x
+* Master's degree: 1
-* Doctorate degree: x
+* Doctorate degree: 0
-* Unknown: x
+* Unknown: 0

 Geographic location:
-* Urban: x
+* Urban: 0
-* Rural: x
+* Rural: 0
-* Unknown: x
+* Unknown: 10

 Race:
-* White: x
+* White: 2
-* Black: x
+* Black: 3
-* Hispanic: x
+* Hispanic: 2
-* Biracial: x
+* Biracial: 0
-* Asian: x
+* Asian: 0
-* Native: x
+* Native: 0
+* Prefer to self-describe or unknown: 3

 Disability and Assistive Technology (AT):
-* Cognitive: x
-* AT beginner: x
-* AT advanced user: x
-* Desktop screen reader: x
-* Mobile screen reader: x
-* Magnification/Zoom: x
-* [Speech Input Technology](https://www.w3.org/WAI/perspective-videos/voice/) like Siri/Dragon Naturally Speaking: x
-* Hearing aids: x
-* Sighted keyboard: x
-* Captions: x
+* We did not have any AT users as part of this study (it will be a focus of our next study).
+* No participants specified any cognitive disabilities in our recruitment, but 1-2 mentioned past trauma and PTSD.

 ## Underserved groups we haven’t talked to